-To generate new agenda items for consideration by State Council, a Zone may pass a resolution requesting that WALGA take action.
+To generate new Agenda items for consideration by State Council, a Zone may pass a resolution requesting that WALGA take action.
 For example, a Zone motion may request WALGA to investigate an issue, undertake advocacy, or develop policy.

-It is best practice that Zone motions are submitted with the backing of a resolution of Council; however, as Zones are self-governing and autonomous, individual Zone delegates may submit motions for the Zone to consider.
+It is best practice that Zone motions are submitted with the backing of a resolution of Council.
+However, as Zones are self-governing and autonomous, individual Zone Delegates may submit motions for the Zone to consider.

-It is recommended that the Zone be advised whether a motion to be considered has been endorsed by Council, or has been submitted by an individual Zone delegate.
+It is recommended that the Zone be advised whether a motion to be considered has been endorsed by Council or has been submitted by an individual Zone Delegate.

-Role of Zone Delegates
+Role of a Zone Delegate

-Zone delegates are elected or appointed to represent their Council on the Zone and make decisions on their Council's behalf at the regional level.
+Zone Delegates are elected or appointed to represent their Council on the Zone and make decisions on their Council's behalf at the regional level.

-In fulfilling their role as Council's delegate, the Zone delegate should give regard to their Council's positions on policy issues.
+In fulfilling their role as Council's representative, the Zone Delegate should give regard to their Council's positions on policy issues.

-There is also an expectation that Zone delegates will report back to their Council about decisions made by the Zone.
+There is also an expectation that Zone Delegates will report back to their Council about decisions made by the Zone.